jasonmerecki/blog/useepoch/trucks-bend-time-and-space.md

 ## Putting it together

-By example, a UTC time value of 1602828000000 and a Time Zone of India Time (i.e. Asia/Kolkata) goes through these steps:
+By example, a UTC time value of 1602828000000 and a location of Mumbai goes through these steps:

  - Start with UTC Time 1602828000000
  - Lookup the offset for Asia/Kolkata for that time of year, which is +05:30
  - Applies the offset hours/minutes, resulting in a 'local' millisecond time
  - Format the result using calendar/clock fields, resulting in "October 16, 2020 11:30 AM"

-The same display time steps for San Francisco
+The same display time steps for San Francisco:

  -  Start with UTC Time 1602828000000
  - Lookup the offset for America/Los_Angeles for that time of year, which is +07:00